 Rain forest exotic species such as Ipe, tend to be much harder than domestic woods.
 Of the domestic woods, Mesquite and Hickory are 4 – 6 times harder than soft pines and firs.
 Traditionally, Red Oak has been used as a standard for wood floor hardness.

-4. Wood Grade, Wood Cut & Flooring Width
+4. Wood Flooring Wood Grade, Saw Angle & Flooring Width

 Wood grade is a measure of the quality and uniformity of a piece of wood.
 Imperfections like knots, worm holes, mineral streaks and ratios of hardwood to sapwood determine grade.
 Typically all grades of wood flooring should be considered serviceable, higher grades of wood provide a more refined, uniform appearance while lower grades of wood will have much more variation in color and contain increasing amounts of wood imperfections.